FreeCAD/FreeCAD-documentation/wiki/Manual_Creating_and_manipulating_geometry.md

 import Part
 ```

 Take a minute to explore the contents of the Part module, by typing Part. and browsing through the different methods available.
-The Part module offers several convenience functions such as makeBox, makeCircle, etc\... which will instantly build an object for you.
+The Part module offers several convenient functions such as makeBox, makeCircle, etc\... which will instantly build an object for you.
 Try this, for example   *

 ```python